VINITYYT/VINITYYT.github.io/README.md

-# Vinity Delight's ModPack Download site Better then Distant Horizons Pack
+# Vinity Delight's Download site
 # < made by vinity
 (Made By Vinity)

-So Hello This Is a Passion Project Basically I Made It So It Can Be Easier To Download the Mod Pack
+So Hello This Is a Passion Project Basically I Made It So It Can Be Easier To Download the Mod Pack Versions

 **CURRENT VERSIONS 10**